yahyaceyhan/EquifaxCaseStudy/README.md

 **Why is this company exemplary in the FinTech space?
 What are their strengths and weaknesses?**
     Equifax is one of the “big three” credit rating agencies, each of which provide prospective lenders with a numerical score that indicates the credit worthiness of just about any prospective U.S. borrower.
+    Neural nets certainly solve this problem, but they do so by “learning” an obscure and nonlinear weighting scheme.
+NeuroDecision technology attempts to identify the reasons why its neural net’s calculations turn out the way they do

 **What is the prognosis for this company?
 Where do they expect to be in the future?**